aking-a/mule-code-system/README.md

     ```

 ## Design Explained
-This section will cover OS.js's overall archetecture and codecolabs files and structure along with libraries and packages used.
+This section will cover OS.js's overall architecture and codecolabs files and structure along with libraries and packages used.

-_This is a screenshot from OS.js that provides a high level overview of how it's framework works_
+_This is a screenshot from OS.js that provides a high-level overview of how it's framework works_

 ![image](https://github.com/aking-a/mule-code-system/assets/118080508/10773359-6da4-4b09-8f2b-503644f2f717)

-This image shows how applications are built inside a window and contained within OS.js webdesktop.
+This image shows how applications are built inside a window and contained within OS.js web desktop.

-Codecolab itself is an appliaction and through the use of react I was able to render a react app inside
+Codecolab itself is an application and through the use of react I was able to render a react app inside
 one of these windows.
 The react app navigates to its different routes using a react library called BrowserRouter.
-The OS.js itslef along with all of its packages is bundled and served using webpack therefore _I would reccommend
+The OS.js itself along with all of its packages is bundled and served using webpack therefore _I would recommend
-researching react and webpack before attemting to make changes to this repo and of course research the OS.js
+researching react and webpack before attempting to make changes to this repo and of course research the OS.js
 documentation._

-**codecolab file structure and file functionallity:**
+**codecolab file structure and file functionality:**

 ![image](https://github.com/aking-a/mule-code-system/assets/118080508/d63b7d09-a598-4dfe-8d25-7b8f46d09987)